vishnuatrai/vishnuatrai.github.io/source/_posts/2020-01-11-mysql-encryption-at-rest.markdown

 ###Performance Overhead
-~10% to ~20% performance overhead obeserved in previous MySQL deployments.
+~5% to ~10% performance overhead observed in previous MySQL deployments with database enforced encryption mode.

-Database-level encryption can be a better option than the filesystem-level encryption if the application can not be changed.
+Database-level encryption and selective tables encryption can be a better option than the filesystem-level encryption.